The 10 Best Freediving Books

 One Breath: Freediving, Death, and the Quest to Shatter Human Limits by Adam Skolnick

-One breath is a dramatic story about the life and death of Nicholas Mevoli.
+One Breath is a dramatic story about the life and death of Nicholas Mevoli.
 He was the first athlete to die in an international freediving competition.
 Nicholas was a young American freediver, a rising star.
 He began his sports career less than two years before the tragic event at the Vertical Blue competition at Dean’s Blue Hole in the Bahamas.
-And this book tells how freediving shaped him but eventually destroyed him.
+This book tells how freediving shaped him but eventually destroyed him.
 It tries to show the motives that drove the sportsman, the inner forces of his soul.

 One Breath by Adam Skolnick